-Golden Plover and Curlew
+Golden plover and curlew

 - 5.4.2 Baseline surveys show that two bird species categorised as having high or medium nature conservation importance regularly breed close enough to the proposed development to be potentially adversely affected by disturbance.
-These are up to one pair each of golden plover and curlew (for these species a 200m safe-working-distance is assumed).
+These are up to one pair each of golden plover and curlew (for these species a 200m safe-working-distance threshold is assumed) (Figure 5.1).
 For the purposes of assessment, it assumed that one breeding pair of golden plover and one pair of curlew would be displaced by disturbance during construction.
-A single pair of golden plover and a single pair of curlew represent well below 0.
-1% of the Shetland receptor populations of these species (2,600 pairs and 3,643 pairs respectively), and therefore these losses are considered to be negligible. - 5.4.3 For both golden plover and curlew, the Shetland receptor population is considered to have low sensitivity (Table 5-2).
+A single pair of golden plover and a single pair of curlew represent well below 0.1% of the Shetland receptor populations of these species (2,600 pairs and 3,643 pairs respectively), and therefore these losses are considered to be negligible. - 5.4.3 For both golden plover and curlew, the Shetland receptor population is considered to have low sensitivity (Table 5-2).
 The disturbance/displacement of one pair of each these species through the construction period are characterised as short term, adverse, reversible effects of negligible magnitude (Table 5-3) that are considered to have negligible significance (Table 5-4).
-As such the impacts are judged to be Not Significant for the purposes of the 2017 EIA Regulations.
+As such the impacts are judged to be Not Significant for the purposes of the 2017 EIA Regulations. - 5.4.4 For the reasons presented in Confidential Appendix 5.1 it is considered that locally breeding merlin and red-throated diver would not be affected by potential disturbance from the proposed development.
+As such the impact on these species is judged to be Not Significant for the purposes of the 2017 EIA Regulations.